Book early to reserve your chosen dates - booking up fast for 2026!

 Relax, unwind and enjoy the peace and tranquility.

-Escape the hustle and bustle of everyday life with a stay in a beautifully crafted shepherd's hut.
+Escape the hustle and bustle of everyday life with a stay in a beautifully crafted, luxury shepherd's hut.

-Escape the hustle and bustle of everyday life with a stay in a beautifully crafted shepherd's hut.
+Escape the hustle and bustle of everyday life with a stay in a beautifully crafted, luxury shepherd's hut.

 The beautifully crafted shepherd's hut provides a cosy base to explore the surrounding villages and towns.
 A king-size bed with access down both sides of the bed (no need to clamber across your other half to get out of bed), bedside lamps, a television which you can watch from the comfort of the bed or swing around to watch from the tub chairs.
 Thermostatically controlled underfloor heating and an electric mock stove heater will ensure you keep warm.